ilkkamtk/Palvelinohjelmointi/week3/socket.md

 Add WebSockets to the previous MFA assignment to automatically navigate to the login page after the user has registered the qr code successfully.

-Create a new branch `websocket` before starting the assignment.
+Create a new branch `websocket` to both server and client before starting the assignment.